CutieMath/d3-knowledge-base/README.md

 # Svg Graphics & Text

-- In this module we use the svg element 'g' for graphics. this time instead of specifying the x,y coordinate attributes we use the attr transform and call the function translate(x,y) the g componenet will contain the svg subelements.
+- In this module we use the svg element 'g' for graphics.
+This time instead of specifying the x,y coordinate attributes we use the attr transform and call the function translate(x,y) the g component will contain the svg sub elements.

   ```
   var g = selectAll('g')